 Anytime you issue a check to any government agency please be sure the check clears your bank.
 If the check does not clear your bank within 20 days you need to contact the agency.
 The bank might be able to help you.
 If it was from a tax return we completed please call our office so we can resolve the problem.

-Your refund can be directly transmitted to your bank and deposited into your checking or savings account.
+Receive your refunds faster and securely by having your refund directly transmitted to your bank and deposited into your checking or savings account.
 You can even transmit your refund to your IRA account.
 If you plan on depositing your refund into a checking or savings account we will need a photocopy of a blank check or bank identification card, not your debit card.
 A deposit slip cannot be used.
 We also need the bank’s routing number and your account number.